bchiang7/v4/src/content/projects/myNEURedesign/index.md

   - HTML
   - SCSS
   - JS
+show: 'false'
 ---

-myNEU student portal web prototype for my information science senior project.
-I conducted a study that aimed to answer the question of how myNEU can be improved to provide students at Northeastern with a better user experience.
-Informed by usability metrics gathered from user tests, I redesigned and developed a web prototype of myNEU.
+Student web portal prototype built after conducting multiple rounds of user testing that aimed to improve the current portal to provide students at Northeastern University with a better user experience.